arnaud4d/documentation/docs/API/WebFormItemClass.md

 title: WebFormItem
 ---

-The `WebFormItem` class allows you to handle the behavior of webform components on the server side.
+When working in [4D Web Studio](../web-studio/web-studio.md), the `WebFormItem` class allows you to handle the behavior of webform components on the server side.

 ### WebFormItem Objects